Tongue Ties: What, So What, What To Do

 we don’t do the procedure until it’s recommended by the myofunctional therapist you’re working with. here’s some we recommend…

 I ended up calling and working with Megan Dewalt, who is exceptional.
-Megan is based in Denver, thus the recommendation by the Colorado Tongue Tie Center, but all communication is zoom/email/text.
+Megan is based in Denver, thus the recommendation by the Colorado Tongue Tie Center, but all communication is zoom/email/text, it was great to not have to leave my house and travel somewhere to do the therapy.

 If all you do is read this blog post, read the book, and then set up a intake/evaluation call with her, and do what she tells you, and you have a tongue tie, your life is about to be transformed. :)

-by the way, I contacted my dentist to see what notes/records they had on this.
+at some point, out of curiosity, I’d contacted my dentist to see what notes/records they had on this tongue tie thing.

 Based on our notes, we agree that the patient might have a tongue tie that might benefit from release, obviously up to the wisdom of the involved medical professional, we refuse/are unable to make an assessment.